 The Lord Jesus Christ died for our sins according to the Scriptures as a substitutionary sacrifice and that all who believe in Him are justified on the basis of his finished work on the cross (Rom.
 5:9; 1 Cor.
 15:1-4; 1 Peter 2:24).

 Salvation is the gift of God brought to men by grace and received by personal faith in the Lord Jesus Christ whose precious blood was shed for the forgiveness of our sins (John 1:12, 5:24; Eph.
 2:8-9; 1 Peter 1:18-19).
-We do not believe that discipleship is tantamount to salvation.
+After placing faith in the Lord Jesus Christ's saving work on the cross the believer enters into a time of discipleship and eventually enters into glory, eternally in the presense of the Lord.
+Initial salvation secures the believer's eternal salvation (Jn 10:27-29)

 All scripture is given by inspiration of God.
 The whole Bible is inspired in the sense that holy men of God were moved to write the very words of Scripture.
 The divine inspiration extends to all parts of the Scriptures in the original writings and that all the scriptures were designed for our practical instruction and are sufficient (unmixed with human wisdom) to equip believers (Psalms 119:89, 152; Isaiah 40:8; Luke 24:27; Rom.
 15:4; 2 Tim.
 3:16-17; 2 Peter 1:20-21).